 With a state deadline pressing down, Salt Lake City is hurrying through new zoning rules for swaths of Fairpark along North Temple to allow for a stadium and large mixed-use redevelopment project aimed at luring Major League Baseball.

-Its planning commission voted 7-1 Wednesday to reluctantly endorse creating the Jordan River Fairpark District, with loud complaints that the plan for 93 acres of fairgrounds, industrial land and river corridor west of downtown was being rushed.
+Its planning commission voted 7-1 on Wednesday to reluctantly endorse creating the Jordan River Fairpark District, with loud complaints that the plan for 93 acres of fairgrounds, industrial land and river corridor west of downtown was being rushed.

-The politically charged package of land use changes being pursued by property owner and Utah-based developer the Larry H. Miller Co. now moves to the City Council for review, public hearings and a vote before the end of December.
+The politically charged package of land use changes being pursued by property owner and Utah-based developer The Larry H. Miller Co. now moves to the City Council for review, public hearings and a vote before the end of December.

 If approved, new zoning for the proposed district straddling North Temple at about 1500 West would allow buildings up to 200 feet tall outright and 400 feet with city review, while also waiving or loosening regulations on setbacks, minimum lot sizes, signage and other planning standards, giving the developer wider latitude on how the land might be overhauled.